 What requirements are needed for a pergola?

-When you are considering adding an outdoor pergola to your property, it is important to find out what are the requirements from your local municipality.
+When you are considering adding an outdoor pergola to your property, it is important to find out what are the requirements from your local municipality which can affect the cost of building a pergola.
 Municode or eCode360 are great tools to easily look up building code online.

 You will not only need a permit to get started, but you will also need to pass a code inspection or require an engineer to stamp drawings.
 Some qualified contractors can help you do all the necessary paperwork needed to build a pergola.

 When it comes to choosing wood, you’ll need to take into account the local climate and the environment where you live.
 In the tropics, you may need to consider tropical hardwood species such as teak and ipe.
 Similarly, in a coastal region, you’ll need a pergola that is wind resistant.